-Financial assets at fair value through other comprehensive income
+o Financial assets at fair value through other comprehensive income

-At 31 December 2021 and 2020 this item reflects valuation adjustments to equity instruments classified as financial assets measured at fair value through other comprehensive income due to fluctuations in the share price of the Group's 5% investment in the listed company Redes Energéticas Nacionais, S.G.P.S., S.A. [hereinafter REN], the benchmark index for which is the Portuguese PSI 20.
-At 31 December Thousands of Furos 2021 this item totals Euros 18,766 thousand (Euros 12,761 thousand in 2020).
+At 31 December 2021 and 2020 this item reflects valuation adjustments to equity instruments classified as financial assets measured at fair value through other comprehensive income due to fluctuations in the share price of the Group's 5% investment in the listed company Redes Energéticas Nacionais, S.G.P.S., S.A. (hereinafter REN), the benchmark index for which is the Portuguese PSI 20.
+At 31 December 2021 this item totals Euros 18,766 thousand (Euros 12,761 thousand in 2020).